 Research suggests that the gains achieved during couple therapy last for months and even years following treatment completion.
 The evidence for the efficacy of couple therapy is strong.

 Therapist trained to work with individuals are not qualified to work with couples.
-These therapists have trained to work with individuals who are depressed, anxious, or have mood or personality disorders — not with couples that have “relationship problems.”
+Those therapists have trained to work with individuals who are depressed, anxious, or have mood or personality disorders — not with couples who have 'relationship problems.'

 ‘Two individuals’ do not make a couple!...
 A couple is a third entity with its own dynamics and only a couple’s therapist trained in systemic therapy can effectively help individuals who require help with their marriage or committed relationship.

 For couples who do not have access to couple therapy, or in addition to couple therapy, acquiring relationship education should be seriously considered.